mahtokamal/cybesecurityprojects/README.md

-# Projects related to Cybersecurity for beginner's level
+# Projects related to Cybersecurity for beginners